adopted-ember-addons/validated-changeset/README.md

 ```

 - `validationMap` - see [ember-changeset-validations](https://github.com/poteto/ember-changeset-validations#usage) for usage.
-- `validationKeys` will contain your changeset and related `isDirty` state to a specific enum of keys.
+- `validationKeys` will ensure your changeset and related `isDirty` state is contained to a specific enum of keys.
 If a key that is not in `validationKeys` is set on the changeset, it will not dirty the changeset.

 ## Examples